 Flexcube – in grey or natural (white, semi-transparent) colour and in low, medium and high permeability.

 Flexcube – only in natural (white, semi-transparent) colour,

 and in low and medium permeability.

-– better suited for whites and those varieties with low tannic- and phenolic content.
+6 mg/L/yr – better suited for white wines and those varieties with low tannic- and phenolic content.